tatsushiri/tatsushiri/README.md

-- 👋 Hi, im tatsu, also known as the tll guy or smth
+- 👋 , im tatsbruh, mediocre dev
-- i won't post here often, just some old and new things for archival purposes
+- i only use this to work on private repos, lol
-- drop a follow because im awesome !!!
+- follow me cuz im awesome asf